enesser/earth-webgl/README.md

 **terrainWireframe**    | Toggle wireframe view of terrain.
 **terrainRotate**       | Toggle auto-rotation of terrain.
 **terrainVelocity**     | Speed of terrain rotation.
 Negative value rotates backwards.

+You can also control the camera position by dragging the mouse and holding the right or left mouse button.

 ## Launch Options